christophercliff/flatmarket/README.md

 ## How it works

 Flatmarket is a static website generator paired with a proxy server for sending payments to Stripe.
 The static website content is generated from a public schema document.
-The proxy server reads from that schema document during checkout to prevent charge tampering.
+The proxy server reads from that document during checkout to prevent charge tampering.
 Once the proxy server is deployed, all content and configuration updates are made via the static website.

 ### Creating a charge